 The 20-year NPV calculation is based on MISO's current Market Congestion Planning process.
 Study (MCPS) However, understanding that transmission lines are usually far greater than 20-year assets, ICF calculated a 40-year NPV of the benefits and the costs by extrapolating the results from the models.
 Applying this method to Big Stone South - Alexandria 345 kV network upgrade, for example, yielded a B/C ratio of 1.98 (as compared with the B/C ratio of 1.52 across a 20-year period).
 This demonstrates that over its service life, the network upgrade could potentially provide even more benefits to consumers than what the 20-year B/C ratio indicates.
+The incremental value will vary for individual projects.

-The drivers of benefits and B/C ration for each of the network upgrades is described in more detail below.
+The drivers of benefits and B/C ratio for each of the network upgrades is described in more detail below.